-(Based On Some Comments On The Articles In NeuroQuantology Magazine, Sept.
+(Response To Some Articles In NeuroQuantology Magazine, Sept.
 2011)

 It was disappointing to see how most of the scientists writing in the NeuroQuantology magazine (Sept 2011) do not understand what human mind is.

 Human mind is not some supernatural entity, which religious people would like to believe, but a man-made program.
 Mind is the sum total of the best of the knowledge mankind has gathered since the dawn of usable consciousness.
 It is based on human experience and human ideas.
 Experience many people are able to understand but most of the people have no clue how ideas are formed in human beings.
 The old thinking was that ideas come from God.
 No, they are man-made.

 Mind is an attempt to understand reality.
 So, by the very nature of reality, which is not only the reality outside human beings but also the one inside them, in popular reckoning, there will never be a final understanding of reality.

 No mathematical equations can be set up for the human mind.
 All the articles in the magazine which are talking about having human mind as a variable in the theory of everything equations are deeply flawed, as mind is nothing but a body of ideas, and ideas are not quantifiable and cannot be subject to physical analyses.

 It is shocking and deeply dismaying that most of the scientists today are not thinkers, as they should be, but operators, who just apply ready-made knowledge to the problem at hand.
 There are supposedly 35,000 neuroscientists in the world and most of them have no hang of what human mind is like; they consider it more like a natural phenomenon like gravity and nuclear energy, which can be understood by experiments and equations.